 For more information please contact:

 Aspiring personal care home administrators, nurses, caregivers, and health care professionals can complete the State Department of Public Welfare’s 100-hour standardized training program at Penn State Abington.
-See important information on qualifying to take this training in the text box on right.

 Why choose this program?